monchy1017/monchy1017/README.md

 ### Hi there
-- 🗼I'm currently learning Computer Science in Waseda University in Tokyo.
+- 🗼I'm currently learning Computer Science at Waseda University in Tokyo.
 - 😌I'm also interested in Data Science and ML.

 <!--